lamdu/lamdu-calculus/README.md

 Note that the case statement allows *any* structural variant type that has the proper `Nothing` and `Just` cases (and it would reach a hole if the value happens to be neither `Nothing` nor `Just`).
 This is not typically what we want.
-We'd like to *close* the sum type so it is *not* extensible.
+We'd like to *close* the variant type so it is *not* extensible.

 To do that, we must also support the empty case statement that matches no possible alternatives, allowing us to *close* the composition.
 The